jawooson/AI_Project_3/README.md

 ## 3 Discuss BoW implementation in CodeSearchNet

-The Neural Bag of Words CodeSearchNet baseline model
+The Neural Bag of Words CodeSearchNet baseline model is interesting because it only used Bag of Words to create tokens

 ## 4a I need to discuss what exactly is being tested.